-Angela Blackmoore murderer pleads guilty 24 years later
+Angela Blackmoore accused admits killing her 24 years later

 Jeremy Powell, 45, appeared in the High Court in Christchurch this morning.

-He's admitted to killing 21-year-old Angela Blackmoore in 1995 - as her two year old son slept in the next room.
+He has admitted to killing 21-year-old Angela Blackmoore in 1995 - as her 2-year-old son slept in the next room.

-A woman in her forties is also appearing in the Christchurch High Court in relation to the case.
+A woman in her 40 also appeared in the Christchurch High Court in relation to the case.

-The courtroom is packed with Blackmoore's friends and family members - including her partner Laurie Anderson.
+The courtroom was packed with Blackmoore's friends and family members - including her partner Laurie Anderson.

 There were audible gasps when Powell announced his plea.

-In the summary of facts, the court heard Powell turned up to the victims house with a bat, and a large knife hidden in his trench coat.
+In the summary of facts, the court heard Powell turned up to the victim's house with a bat, and a large knife hidden in his trench coat.

 Powell then admitted beating her over the head with the bat - until she was dead.